 4. Global export & regulatory footprint

-- Quality system: ISO 13485:2016, ISO 9001:2015, MDSAP (covering FDA, Health Canada, ANVISA, TGA, PMDA)
+- Quality system: ISO 13485:2016, ISO 9001:2015 and MDSAP (covering FDA, Health Canada, ANVISA, TGA and PMDA).

-6. Real OEM Project Walkthrough — From Inquiry to Shipment
+6. Real OEM project walkthrough — from inquiry to shipment

 Tier 1 / Tier 2 standard project timeline